• Skip to primary navigation

 The average law enforcement agent may not be well-versed in technology.
 This is where a computer forensics investigator comes in.
 The computer forensics investigator lends their in-depth knowledge of computer systems and networks to an investigation.

-Computer forensics investigators will need to understand how to retrieve data from systems that have been corrupted or damaged, with or without having the password to access the data.
-The data on these systems or the systems themselves may have been corrupted unknowingly or intentionally in order to hide something.
+The data on these systems or the systems themselves may have been corrupted unknowingly or intentionally to hide something.
 Computer forensic investigators should have in-depth knowledge of encryption methods and how to crack them.

 The main goal of the computer forensics investigator is to find and prepare digital evidence that can be used in any court proceedings, trials, and criminal investigations.